 To reheat from frozen, put the frozen meatballs in the air fryer at 350° for 5-6 minutes.

-The glorious thing about these turkey meatballs is their versatility.
+The glorious thing about these healthy meatballs is their versatility.
 Check out these delicious ways to enjoy them.

 Turkey Meatball Main Dishes

-- Have these meatballs with pasta and sauce, of course, or:
+- Have these healthy turkey meatballs with pasta and sauce, of course, or:

 - Toss them with Honey Teriyaki Sauce, or make Hoisin Meatballs and serve over rice, Cauliflower Fried Rice, or Cabbage Stir-Fry.